Donovan-Lab-at-ASU/Lab_Management/travel_protocols/README.md

 ![Travel](./screenshots/travel-arrow.png)

 2. Search for flights using the form on the left hand side.

-- not a federal grant
-- can hold for a day if you have questions
+Once you find one, you'll walk through the booking process within Concur.
+You eventually will be asked for the 4 digit request ID from your expense request.
+Also, make sure to not check the box asking if this is a federal grant (its not).
+Before you confirm the flight, you can hold the reservation for a day if you have questions for Mary or others.

+#### Hotels

+Hotels can be booked outside of Concur (often times cheaper and more flexible to do so).
+You will have to use your own payment method, but you will be reimbursed.
+Once you've booked the hotel, send a message to MyASUTRIP@exchange.asu.edu with the subject line: **Lodging Booked Outside of Concur**.
+Let them know the 4 digit request ID, the amount and attach the confirmation receipt.

+*Note: For travel to Oahu or Hawai'i, ASU has a contract with the Price Hotel which has locations on both islands.
+If the dates you are travelling are available, ask for the group code and book outside of Concur*

 ### Travel Completion